 Category: Recent News

-Pain can be difficult to describe, even by those that deal with its impact every day.
-One reason is that people feel pain differently.
-Also, the amount of pain people can tolerate is varied.
-It can be throbbing or dull, constant or come and go.
-Pain impacts how you feel physically and emotionally.
-It can lessen your ability to care for yourself, work or maintain relationships.
-If you are in pain, it is important you discuss it with your health care provider.
+Pain can be difficult to live with and impacts how you feel, physically and emotionally.
+Everyone has different ways of dealing with their pain, and how much pain an individual can tolerate varies greatly from person to person.
+Pain can lessen your ability to care for yourself, to work, or maintain relationships.
+If you are in pain, it is important for you to discuss it with your health care provider.